John-Patrick Smith: 2013

 Smith also enjoyed a successful week in Tiburon; with his quarterfinal finish he vaulted 15 spots to a new career-high ranking of No.208.

 2014

 Smith made the second round of qualifying before losing to Denis Kudla in straight sets.

 He qualified for Indian Wells but lost in round one to Robin Haase.

 Smith made the final of the Taipei Challenger, losing to Gilles Müller 3–6, 3–6.
 This increased his ranking to a career high of No. 181.
 He lost in the first round of Wimbledon qualifying to Farrukh Dustov.

-In the two Traralgon Challenger events, Smith lost in the semifinal to Bradley Klahn in 1 and in the quarterfinal to Ben Mitchell in 2.
+In the two Traralgon ATP Challenger events, Smith lost in the semifinal to Bradley Klahn in 1 and in the quarterfinal to Ben Mitchell in 2.

 In December, Smith narrowly missed out on a wildcard into the 2015 Australian Open, losing in the final of the Australian play off to Jordan Thompson 1–6, 3–6, 6–1, 7–6, 7–9.
 Smith ended 2014 with a ranking of 201.